 With Netflix’s ‘Michael Jackson: The Verdict’ delving into the titular icon’s now infamous 2005 criminal trial on the charge of child sexual abuse, we get an intense documentary series.
 It underscores everything from the allegations of him being a habitual predator to the rumors about his sprawling 2,700-acre Neverland Ranch in California to his ultimate, undeniable acquittal.
-Among those to thus be noted in the production were all his alleged survivors, including Brett Barnes, even though he has always maintained the star was never inappropriate with him.
+Among those noted in the original is Brett Barnes, who has always maintained the star was never inappropriate with him, despite some allegations to the contrary.

 Brett Barnes Became a Part of Michael Jackson’s Friend Circle As a Fan

-Born around 1982 in Melbourne, Australia, Brett Barnes became a fan of Michael Jackson when he was just a toddler, and his interest in the King of Pop only increased as time passed.
-It hence comes as no surprise the youngster made sure to have his parents take him to a concert whenever he came into town, which happened to be for the Bad Tour in November 1987.
+Born around 1982 in Melbourne, Australia, Brett Barnes became a Michael Jackson fan when he was just a toddler, and his interest in the King of Pop only grew over time.
+Thus, the youngster made sure his parents took him to a concert whenever he came into town, which happened to be the Bad Tour in November 1987.
 According to investigative journalist Diane Dimond’s 2005 book ‘Be Careful Who You Love,’ the 5-year-old took a chance and managed to start a line of communication with the singer via a letter.

 Brett reportedly convinced one of the backup dancers to pass his letter along to his hero, following which he claimed Michael gave him a phone call and then kept his promise of keeping in touch.
 Therefore, the Barnes family wasn’t really surprised when the icon invited them to the United States a few years later, in 1991, showing generosity by offering an all-expenses-paid 3-week holiday.
 According to records, this trip included visits to Disneyland, the Neverland Ranch, local tourist attractions, and more, fostering a sense of comforting ease between them.